 I have spent the last several years doing research and reading on-line: medical journal studies (JAMA, New England Journal of Medicine, Lancet), TED talks, web seminars, Drs.
 Joel Fuhrman, Denis Burkitt, Caldwell Esselstyn, Michael Greger, Mark Hyman, William Li, David Ludwig, Dean Ornish, Neal Bernard, Dean & Ayesha Sherzai, Andrew Weil, – Lifestyle Medicine, Blue Zones Project – Dan Buettner: Five places where people live longer and healthier lives – Ikaria, Greece, Loma Linda, California, Sardinia, Italy, Okinawa, Japan, and Nicoya, Costa Rica, (Naples, FL).

 The key for me was to set short term goals that I could succeed at and also set more challenging long-term stretch goals.
 Which I did!
 Here are my results today: I do not take any medications at all, I have a normal heart rhythm and blood pressure, no edema, no breathing issues, no back pain, no fatigue, lots of energy, and I sleep well.
-My weight is now 140 lbs, I lost 126 lbs!
-My BMI is 21.3, my waist is 32 inches, the same as when I was a freshman in college more than 50 years ago!
+My weight is now 136 lbs, I lost 130 lbs!
+My BMI is 20.7, my waist is 31 inches, even less than when I was a freshman in college more than 50 years ago!
 I exercise for 70 – 100 minutes per day 6 days per week with 20 min. stretching, 50 min on the treadmill at 5 -7.5% elevation at 4.0 MPH, and 30 min. with 10-15 lb. weights 2 to 3 times a week, and I look forward to it every single day.